 What Activities Can You Do With Seniors Who Have Dementia?

 Dementia is a serious concern for seniors and the elderly.
 As we age, it becomes more likely that we will begin to show signs of dementia.
 By the time you reach eighty, dementia becomes a strong possibility.
-That’s why it’s important to make sure that you are finding ways to help reduce the impact of the condition, keeping the brain and the mind healthy.
+That’s why it’s important to make sure that you are finding ways to help reduce the impact of the condition; keeping the brain and the mind healthy.
 As you might have guessed, there are activities for seniors with dementia.

 Baking and Cooking

 Possibilities that you should consider include baking and cooking.
 Following a recipe and completing different processes does keep the mind stimulated.
 As such, it can be a great option.
-It’s also possible to avoid the potential dangers that you might be worried about with this activity completely.
+It’s also possible to avoid the potential dangers that you might be worried about for this activity completely.
 For instance, you can make sure that seniors are completing certain processes like mixing the ingredients.
 This is important because seniors with dementia can phase out and forget what they are doing completely.

 Arts and Crafts